madsbuch/applicationCourse/README.md

 Execution
 ---------
-The course thought to be executed in following way:
-The first class is used to learn basic terminology, get hands on, but most important to tell about their ideas.
-The facilitator of the class should be able to pair the groups/projects/participants with a framework that fits their project at the second class.

-The following classes are used to teach about the weekly material with offset in the framework used for each project.
+The course takes offset in individual projects.
+This means that the first time has the very important object of letting the facilitator know what the individual projects consists of.

+The facilitator will for second course session pair each project with the needed framework to ensure ease in development.

 ### Session evaluation
 All sessions have an evaluation part.
 This is to ensure proper feedback to the